gaelleacas/jwt-from-serviceaccount/README.md

+# Authentication with a Service Account

-# Get a JWT from service account
+## Get a JWT from a Google Service Account

 This authentication process use [Google GToken library](https://github.com/googleapis/node-gtoken)